dothanthitiendiettiende/mal-crawler-GUI/README.md

 1. Yara Syntax Highlighter

-2. This program is have some bug
+2. This program have some bug